Pitch For Cellists (Ear Training)

 HARMONY

-Knowledge and awareness of the harmony underneath an awkward interval or passage will usually help us to better hear it with our inner ear (and thus find it on the fingerboard).
+Knowledge and awareness of the harmony underneath an awkward interval or passage will usually help us to better hear the interval with our inner ear (and thus find it on the fingerboard).
 Very often it is only when we can imagine (or hear) the harmonic accompaniment, that the melodic interval will suddenly make musical sense.
+Our lack of a “harmonic ear” can make the memorizing of chordal passages (also broken chords/leaps) more difficult.
+These types of passages occur quite commonly in Baroque music:

 COUNTERPOINT AND DOUBLE-STOPS: SEPARATING THE VOICES